3:00pm Red Panda Acrobats

-Redwood City’s Third Lunar New Year Celebration
+Redwood City’s Fourth Lunar New Year Celebration

-Welcome to Redwood City’s third Lunar New Year celebration!
+Welcome to Redwood City’s fourth Lunar New Year celebration!
 The Lunar New Year is one of the most important holidays in Asian heritage, often celebrated with big family gatherings, gift giving, the eating of symbolic foods, and displays of festive decorations - all focused on bringing good luck for the New Year and celebrating the imminent arrival of spring.
 Thank you for joining us in Redwood City to celebrate the diversity of our community.

-The Year of the Snake
+The Year of the Horse

-This year welcomes the Year of the Snake and the beginning of a new year on the Chinese Lunar Calendar, and for other Asian cultures.
-Snake is the sixth sign in the Chinese astrological cycle.
+This year welcomes the Year of the Horse and the beginning of a new year on the Chinese Lunar Calendar, and for other Asian cultures.
+The Horse is the seventh sign in the Chinese astrological cycle.
 History suggests that before Buddha left this world, he invited all of the animals to join him around his table for a feast.
 Of all of the creatures in the land, only 12 arrived.
 The steadfast Ox led the way, but at the last moment, the Rat, opportunistic and fleet of foot, scampered over the Ox’ back and arrived first at Buddha’s door.
 For their loyalty and faithfulness, these animals were rewarded in perpetuity by having a year named after each of them in their order of arrival.

 The 12 animals run in sequence beginning with the Rat and followed by the Ox, Tiger, Rabbit, Dragon, Snake, Horse, Sheep, Money, Rooster, Dog, and last, but not least, the Pig.

 If you were born during the Year of the Horse...